 Mouthwash helps get ret rid of any remaining bacteria in your mouth after you brush and floss.
 It leaves your breath feeling and smelling fresh which is a los a benefit.

 Avoid certain foods

-You have chosen to eat healthy and avoid sugar which is great however certain foods can also cause damage to the enamel on your teeth.
+You have chosen to eat healthily and avoid sugar which is great however certain foods can also cause damage to the enamel on your teeth.

-One thing to remember is if a food would stain a white shirt, it will stain your teeth.
-Unfortunately, that includes most peoples’ guilty pleasures such as red wine, chocolate, coffee, etc. Well you can’t be expected to avoid every food that affects your teeth for the rest of your life, just be mindful about how much you consume and if possible, give you teeth a gentle brush or a quick rinse with water afterwards.
+One thing to remember is if food would stain a white shirt, it will stain your teeth.
+Unfortunately, that includes most peoples’ guilty pleasures such as red wine, chocolate, coffee, etc. Well, you can’t be expected to avoid every food that affects your teeth for the rest of your life, just be mindful about how much you consume and if possible, give your teeth a gentle brush or a quick rinse with water afterwards.